 The Leader of the Opposition must be consulted on the release of Cabinet material from a previous government administration.
 This consultation process is facilitated by the Cabinet Office.

-The office of the Minister who holds the portfolio that the previous administration’s material now fits under should contact the Cabinet Office to arrange consultation (e.g. Cabinet material from the Department of Labour that was produced during a Labour administration should be sent to the Cabinet Office by the Office of the Minister for Workplace Relations and Safety).
+The office of the Minister who holds the portfolio that the previous administration’s material now fits under should contact the Cabinet Office to arrange consultation.

 See Chapter 8 of the Cabinet Manual for detailed guidance on the protection and disclosure of Cabinet records and other official information.
-See the guidance on the proactive release of Cabinet material and Cabinet Office Notice (15) 3 Proactive Release of Cabinet Papers.
-Note: the Public Sector Intranet (PSI) is only available to public sector agencies.
+See the guidance on the proactive release of Cabinet material and for more information refer to the Cabinet Office circular Proactive Release of Cabinet Material: Updated Requirements [CO (23) 4].